rebelsky/sams-assorted-musings-reflections/dumb-things-site-builder.md

 In any case, if I'm going to teach classes tomorrow, I think I need to keep this essay short.
 Suffice to say, *Don't make huge changes to your processes with a very limited time frame!*

+You can expect some followup essays on my experiences with Jekyll (or Hyde, as the case may be), my general approach to course Web design, and similar issues.

 ---